by Vina Medenilla

 At the back of her success is an unsteady, challenging voyage that she had to endure.
 “It’s 30 years in the making and looking back to what I’ve been through and endured, my heart is full,” said Cogollo.

-Growing up, Camille, her eldest daughter, saw how she fell and risen many times, she says, “I witnessed how she carried the pails from our wells to water her plants, pull the weeds every day, carried potted plants to hide them because of the heavy storms, how she failed and endured everything, how she learned from her experiences, and how she managed to be a farmer, a gardener, and a mother to us.”
+Growing up, Camille, her eldest daughter, saw how she fell and got up many times.
+She says, “I witnessed how she carried the pails from our wells to water her plants, pull the weeds every day, carried potted plants to hide them because of the heavy storms, how she failed and endured everything, how she learned from her experiences, and how she managed to be a farmer, a gardener, and a mother to us.”

 Before the birth of the gardens, Cogollo had been gardening alone for 10 years.
 She did the propagation, watering, and application of fertilizers.
 It was a challenge for this gardener to find suppliers and to travel the plants from the city to their place, but the hardest to deal with is the weather.
 “Typhoons and extreme summer are two of the most difficult situations to handle as well as dealing with plant diseases and pests.
 I failed a lot, some of my plants weren’t a success, but I learned from them,” Cogollo added.